Fitness Model Ainsley Rodriguez Drives Instagram Wild With Yet Another Bikini Workout

 “I think I’m in love,” added a third, also using a heart-eye emoji.

 After Ainsley’s grueling workout, it’s no surprise that she felt like treating herself.
-In that spirit, she appeared to be going somewhere nice, as she posted a second update where she stunned in a floral pink and purple dress and Valentino Rockstud high heels.
+In that spirit, she appeared to be going somewhere nice, as she posted a second update where she stunned in a floral pink-and-purple dress and Valentino Rockstud high heels.

 The picture earned over 23,600 likes and over 560 comments.